slu-cs/project-tomas_cameron_ahmed/README.md

 Tools used: HTML, CSS, JavaScript, jQuery, Node.js, Express.js, MongoDB, oAuth

+Currently the project is hosted on local machine that requires vpn to access, however its in the process of getting moved to AWS

 ## Process
 * Analyzed traffic and made necessary changes for a better user experience
 * Fixed front end bugs (HTML, CSS, Javascript errors (JQUERY)